JeremiahKaren/35percent.github.io/_posts/2020-10-25-wood-dene-protest-against-empty-homes.md

 When NHHT amalgamated with Genesis Housing in 2018, it did so amidst criticism that it had [‘lost their mission to meet housing needs among the low-income people in inner London..’](https://www.theguardian.com/society/2018/jan/11/housing-association-merger-will-lead-to-social-cleansing-warn-tenants)  and like many big housing associations has moved away from solely providing social rented housing, to building shared-ownership and free market homes.
 In 2019/20 only [720 the 1,900 plus homes completed by NHG were ‘low-cost rent’](https://www.insidehousing.co.uk/news/news/large-london-association-sees-unsold-homes-hit-610-amid-market-challenges-67715).

+##  An object lesson

+The story of Wood Dene is an object lesson in how estate regenerations go wrong.
+Southwark persuaded itself that the estate’s land value justified demolition and that the money received could be used to improve other council housing stock.
+It then waited 8 years for that land receipt, which barely rose in value from the original estimate, while property prices rocketed.
+It displaced over 300 households and depended on a housing association that either could not or would not build enough social rented homes to replace the council homes lost.
+Instead we have the usual mix of ‘affordable’ housing, with just 54 ‘affordable rent’ units where there were once over 300 council homes.

 [^1]: [Wood Dene SEI decant arrangements 29th July 2003](http://moderngov.southwark.gov.uk/Data/Executive/20030729/Agenda/56%20-%20Disposal%20of%20216-224Underhill%20Road,%20SE22.pdf) para 2